Getting Started

 What’s in the box?

-• Shell: Left or right - depending on your order.
+• Shell: Left, right, or none - depending on your order.

-• Cables: TRRS cables, one short and one long.
+• Cables: TRRS cables, one short and one long (not included with "Just the core").

-• Carrying Case: Custom made for the Navigator.
+• Carrying Case: Custom made for the Navigator (not included with "Just the core").

 Items in the box neatly arranged